RuggedScience/SDK/librsdio.md

 dio - The number off the dio whos output mode should be set.
 mode - The mode which dio should be set to.
 [OutputMode](#outputmode)

-### Return value
-True on success and false on failure.

 <br>